-Monday, October 20th: The Civil War Ladies' Forum (sponsored by BCWRT): "Confederate Spy Rose Greenhow."
+"Rose Greenhow, Civil War Diplomat and Spy"

 Rose was a prominent antebellum society hostess in Washington, D.C..
 However, with her network of Confederate spies, she was credited by Jefferson Davis for the South's victory at the First Battle of Bull Run.
 First-person interpreter, Emily Lapisardi, dressed in her Civil Warstyled gown, will portray Rose as if she was actually sharing the meeting room with you.
 Sorry guys, this is "ladies only!"